introducing the archetype Alex

 - Means and background knowledge to reconstruct incomplete metadata by using information from textual sources: A-5 “Retroactive metadata generation for legacy data”

-The table to the left shows how the five institutions have structured these measures into topics of interest for engineers like Alex and the distribution of work across the institutions.
+The table to the right shows how the five institutions have structured these measures into topics of interest for engineers like Alex and the distribution of work across the institutions.

 The Task Area is lead by: